 The Program Master Schedule for the Central Subway Project now shows no buffer float and a forecast RSD five months later than required.
 An approved, updated 1300 Contract schedule is now available and has been incorporated into the master schedule, with the latest master schedule incorporating progress through September 2015.
-SFMTA reports that the contractor's latest approved schedule update continues to indicate nine months of delay to the 1300 Contract.
+SFMTA reports that the contractor's latest approved schedule update indicates nine months of delay to the 1300 Contract, which is a one month improvement from the August 2015 schedule.
 The agreed level of schedule contingency after demobilization of the tunnel work is 6.0 months.
 In the opinion of the PMOC, SFMTA needs to identify at least 11 months of time savings for the remaining work in the CSP in order to have sufficient schedule float to provide reasonable assurance of on-time completion of the project.